Hidden Figures: Ha Gil-jong

 Ha died at the tragically young age of 37, the same age as Fassbinder, with whom he has been compared, along with Vigo and Pasolini.
 We are delighted to show a selection of his work, very rarely screened in the UK, back on the big screen.

-Our Hidden Figures programme showcases great directors who we believe deserve far greater recognition in the UK.
+Our Hidden Figures programme showcases great directors who deserve far greater recognition in the UK.

 Co-curated by the Barbican & the London Korean Film Festival, supported by the Korean Film Archive